All Products

 Dense and sparse vectors

-This parameter can currently only be enabled through the DashScope SDK and API.
+This parameter is only available through the DashScope SDK and API.

-text-embedding-v4 and text-embedding-v3 support three types of vector output to meet the needs of different retrieval strategies.
+The text-embedding-v4 and text-embedding-v3 models support three types of vector outputs for different retrieval strategies.

 Vector type (output_type)